Art in Sonoma County

 Hammerfriar Gallery

-February 1 through April 30, The Edge Knows.
+Through April 30, The Edge Knows.
 The Rock is.

 The exhibition features mixed-media works by longtime collaborators, Brooke Holve and Catherine Richardson.
 The two artists, within their unique practices and mediums, use their work to, “draw attention to processes of making.
 Through experimentation, selection of tools, physical and intuitive engagement, each emphasizes formation as process rather than immutable form.
 “There is something that is captivating about the earth’s ancient, primal forces.
 Geological phenomena, with all of its unexpected upheavals, serve as a gateway to a deeper connection and engagement with the earth.”